14islands/14islands-com-v2/app/blog/_posts/2016-08-15-phoenix-framework.md

 Micro-services scale better but are more complex to maintain as complexity grows with every new service.

 I’ve talked to number of companies that have started with monoliths, but forced to re-write parts of the system as a micro-service to scale and deploy in isolation from other parts of the system.
-One famous example is Twitter.
+One famous example is [Twitter](https://twitter.com/){:target="_blank"}.

-The virtual machine has an elegant solution to this problem.
+The Virtual Machine has an elegant solution to this problem.
 Since every process is an isolated unit and can communicate to the system on multiple machines, apps can be scaled infinitely.
 Yes infinitely.
 This blew my mind.

 ### Fault Tolerance

 Most programming languages run by default in one thread.
-For example [NodeJS](https://nodejs.org/en/){:target="_blank"}, it's asynchronous but if something breaks it might take the whole system down.
+For example [NodeJS](https://nodejs.org/en/){:target="_blank"} is asynchronous, but if something breaks it might take the whole system down.

-Erlang uses the concept of *supervisors* to monitor processes within the virtual machine.
-If a process goes down it will be restarted by it's Supervisor without affecting other parts of the system.
+Erlang has a concept of *supervisors* to deal with this.
+Supervisors monitor processes within the Virtual Machine.
+If a process goes down it will be restarted by its Supervisor without affecting other parts of the system.

 In Erlang you should in general not write *try-catch* statements.
 Processes should just fail, log the problem and be restarted again.
 Making up a self-healing system.

 ### High Availability

--- STILL POLISHING REST OF ARTICLE --

-> In Erlang, there is an example of 99.999999999% availability
+Because of Erlang built-in fault tolerance, systems have high availability.
+There is an example of long-running system in Erlang with 99.999999999% availability.

-Update code live in production - zero downtime deploys.
-Not like NGinx
+Because of Erlangs process model, it is possible to make zero downtime deploys.
+Updates are made live to production without taking the system down.

 ## Conclusion

-Phoenix is built to take advantage of the Elixir and Erlang features.
-Makes it faster (even views and tempaltes in Phoneix are compiled)
+Phoenix takes good advantage of Elixir and Erlang features.

-In Phoenix, templates are compiled and routes are compiled.

-In Phoenix each request and channels gets their own process.

-Erlang Virtual Machine spreads load on multiple cores to harness multiple CPU an unusual efficient way.
-It can also scale to multiple machines making it great to create distributed systems.

-It’s early days for Phoenix.
-It’s still not as mature as Rails and missing many comparable libraries.
-However, since the underlying technologies are mature - it’s ready for production.
+The Elixir programming language gives Phoenix an enjoyable developer experience and speed.
+Phoenix for example uses Elixir to compile HTML templates to bytecode to optmize speed further.

+In Phoenix, each request and channel connection gets it's own process within Erlangs Virtual Machine.
+This makes Phoenix great to build highly concurrent systems with good distribution mechanism, fault-tolerance and high availability.

+It's still early days for Phoenix.
+[Many libraries](https://github.com/h4cc/awesome-elixir){:target="_blank"} are still missing or immature compared to Rails.
+It's ready for production and [many companies](https://github.com/doomspork/elixir-companies) are already using it live.

-Deployment is still a problem.
-It can be deployed to Heroku but it dosn’t suppport Erlang concurrency features.
-Deploying to your own setup requires time.
-I trust that somewhere in the world hackers are sitting in a dark room, eating pizza and solving the deployment problem.
+Services to deploy still seem a bit immature for Phoenix.
+It can be deployed to [Heroku](https://www.heroku.com/){:target="_blank"} in a simple way, but Heroku is still without suppport for Erlang's concurrency features.

+Deploying to your own setup requires time and skills.
+I trust that somewhere in the world hackers are sitting in a dark room, eating pizza and making this easier for the rest of us.

-The roots even go deeper then I imagined
+I've been greatly impressed by Phoenix and look forward to use it going forward.

 {% include blog-author-hjortur.html %}